bertiqwerty/exmex/README.md

 assert!((result - 2.0).abs() < 1e-12);
 ```

-## Mixing Data Types in one Expression with the Feature `value`
+## Mixing Scalar Data Types and Float Vectors in one Expression with the Feature `value`

 After activating the Exmex-feature `value` one can use expressions with data of type [`Val`](https://docs.rs/exmex/latest/exmex/enum.Val.html), inspired by the type `Value` from the crate [Evalexpr](https://crates.io/crates/evalexpr).
-An instance of `Val` can contain a boolean, an int, or a float.
-This way, it is possible to use booleans, ints, and floats in the same expression.
+An instance of `Val` can contain a boolean, an int, a float, or a vector of floats.
+This way, it is possible to use booleans, ints, floats, and vectors in the same expression.
 Further, Exmex provides in terms of [`ValOpsFactory`](https://docs.rs/exmex/latest/exmex/struct.ValOpsFactory.html) a pre-defined set of operators for `Val`.
 See the following example of a Python-like `if`-`else`-operator.
 ```rust
 use exmex::{Express, Val};
 let expr = exmex::parse_val::<i32, f64>("0 if b < c else 1.2")?;